Search 0 Items

 The video footage shows a good close-up of the baby still inside the sac after the birth (but not the actual caesarean for those who are squeamish).

-Today that baby is a healthy young child and the mum is amazed that her baby’s birth caused such a stir in world news because it is so rare.
+Today that baby is a healthy young boy, and the mum is amazed that her baby’s birth caused such a stir in world news because it is so rare.

 CLICK HERE FOR VIDEO

-Rachel Reed from Midwife Thinking gave me a good explanation of what happens:
+Dr Rachel Reed from Midwife Thinking gave me a great description of what happens:

 With a non-surgical encaul birth the amniotic sac would burst as the baby is born, usually as the shoulders come through, sometimes leaving the baby wearing bits of it on their head.”